onsip/sipjs.com/content/guides/send-dtmf.md

 ### Send the Dial Tone

-These buttons don't do anything yet, though.
-Now we need to send the dtmf dial tone when the buttons are clicked.
-This is done by using the `dtmf(number)` method.
-Using this method you can send one or multiple dial tones at the same time.
-We will add a click event for each button so that it sends the appropriate DTMF tone.
+Now that we have the buttons, we need to send the dtmf dial tone when each one is clicked.
+This is done by using the `dtmf(number)` method, which can be used to send one or multiple dial tones at the same time.
+Add a click event for each button so that it sends the appropriate DTMF tone.

 <iframe
   style="width: 100%; height: 600px"